Skip to content

 How confident we are

 Not every kind of event leaves the same fingerprint in the data.
-Some recipes stand out sharply from everything else; others are fainter.
-Every recipe carries a confidence mark for how clearly its shape separates from the noise, and that mark travels with it, onto every recipe and every country reading.
+Some trends stand out sharply from everything else; others are fainter.
+Every trend carries a confidence mark for how clearly its shape separates from the noise, and that mark travels with it, onto every trend and every country reading.

 We lead with the cases we are most confident about and keep the fainter ones honestly labelled.
 You will never see a number presented as more certain than it is.